marsdrums/ReSTIR-reworking/The gi pass explained/3) Diffuse.md

 The picture shows the difference without and with weighting.

+>[!WARNING]
+> It may be worth factoring in occlusion similarities to weight samples for averaging colors.
+The Kajiya renderer does it, but i didn't try it yet.

 The indirect diffuse component is divided by the albedo value of each fragment to de-modulate colors from albedo.
 This facilitates subsequent filtering operations.
 Albedo is added back at compositing stage.

 ## Temporal filtering (full-res)